Leaderboard

 4 points

-Woken up at 4:20 AM by more non forecasted thunderstorms.
-IMG_0027.MOV4 points
+7. Woken up at 4:20 AM by more non forecasted thunderstorms.
+IMG_0027.MOV

 3 points

-I can only imagine what your feeling up there bud.
+9. I can only imagine what your feeling up there bud.
 As a wx enthusiast, this pattern would drive me crazy!
 It's like living in the deserts of the SW...dry and hot is not what you want.
 Heck, even most of the valley in PHX is getting much more precip than Fargo of late.
 Crazy pattern.
 However, I do see your region in the vicinity of where the more active pattern may set up later next week.
-I'm sending you my blessings for wetter days!3 points
+I'm sending you my blessings for wetter days!

 3 points